lee-lindley/plsql_utilities/README.md

 and that attempting to layer the techniques of another language upon it is a bad idea.
 I see the logic and partially agree.
 I expect those who later must support my work that uses this utility will curse me.
 Yet PL/SQL really sucks at some string and list related things.
 This uses valid PL/SQL object techniques to manipulate strings and lists in a way that is familiar to Perl hackers.
-I make the case that it isn't much different than what is done with the *XMLTYPE* object.
-YMMV.

-A *perlish_util_udt* object instance holds an *arr_varchar2_udt* attribute which you will use when employing the following member methods;
+A *perlish_util_udt* object instance holds an *arr_varchar2_udt* collection attribute which you will use when employing the following member methods;

 - map
 - join